-The 2015/16 Revenue Budget Process
+The 2016/17 Revenue Budget Process

-The Revenue Budget for 2015/16 was prepared against a background of meeting the Council's Strategic Plan objectives whilst continuing to face significant financial pressures from the reductions in core Government funding.
+The Revenue Budget for 2016/17 was prepared against a background of meeting the Council's Strategic Plan objectives whilst continuing to face significant financial pressures from the reductions in core Government funding.
 Every effort was made to produce a balanced budget that included a deliverable level of savings and income and provided for investment in key services.
 This was achieved through a budget strategy that resulted in:

-- the delivery of savings through the fundamental service review process - making efficiencies through specific budget reviews and contract renewals - maximising new and existing income streams - recognising cost pressures and making decisions on budget changes where necessary
+- the delivery of savings through the service review process including delivering channel shift. - making efficiencies through specific budget reviews and business plans. - maximising new and existing income streams. - recognising cost pressures and making decisions on budget changes where necessary.

-The budget included savings or additional income of £2.2 million.
-This compared to £2.7 million included within the 14/15 budget.
-The majority of the savings were based on proposals to work more efficiently and to maximise opportunities to increase income, however, some limited budget reductions were also included.
+The budget included savings or additional income of almost £1.5 million.
+This compared to £2.2 million included within the 2015/16 budget.
+The majority of the savings were based on proposals to work more efficiently and to maximise opportunities to increase income and through an exercise that reviewed previous years outturn figures.

-Core Government funding in 2015/16 was reduced by £1.3 million, with a further cut of £1.2 million in 2016/17.
+Core Government funding in 2016/17 was reduced by £1.2 million, with a further cut of £1 million in 2017/18.

-The New Homes Bonus was introduced in 2011/12, and in 2016/17 the Council is due to receive £5.7 million, the highest payment in Essex.
+The New Homes Bonus was introduced in 2011/12, and in 2017/18 the Council is due to receive £4.8 million, the highest payment in Essex.
 At this level, the New Homes Bonus has to be recognised as a significant part of the Council's overall budget.
-The Council recognised that the future of New Homes Bonus was a financial risk, and as part of the 2015/16 and 2016/17 budget the increase in the grant received has been allocated for one-off investments.
-In 2016/17 we are using £1.8 million (33%) of the New Homes Bonus to support the base budget.
+The Council recognised that the future of New Homes Bonus was a financial risk, and as part of the 2016/17 and 2017/18 budget the amount of the grant used to support the 'base budget' has reduced.
+In 2017/18 we are using £1.6 million (34%) of the New Homes Bonus to support the base budget.

-The 2015/16 budget included a significant level of investment predominantly funded through the New Homes Bonus.
-This included funding for projects that will support the new Strategic Plan, the deliver increased income and support the community.
+The 2016/17 budget included a significant level of investment predominantly funded through the New Homes Bonus.
+This included funding for projects that will support the delivery of the Strategic Plan, support projects that will deliver increased income and support the community.